 In fact, two out of every five people in the UK managed to save up a bit.
 According to a study, the average UK household was spending 29% less in lockdown compared to regular days – and this roughly totals up to an average saving of £171 per week.

 If you want to be financially secure, begin saving up and create a rainy-day fund for yourself.
 Rainy day funds can protect you from a lot of stress and hassle during emergency situations.
-Moreover, you are less likely to get in debt if you are prepared for such an inevitabilities.
+Moreover, you are less likely to get into debt if you are prepared for such inevitabilities.

 Savings are good for you regardless of how much you have saved.
 Even a small amount goes a long way – but financial experts recommend that you set aside at least 3-6 months’ worth of wages for your rainy-day fund.

 Having debt is stressful enough but having debt during a recession can cause more anxiety, especially when you are unsure about your job.
 That is why now is the right time to deal with any debt problems you have or seek debt help.

 If you have any high-cost debts like credit card bills, catalogue debts, or store cards prioritise paying them off first.
 This will give you some peace of mind and allow you to save up.

 Make things easier for yourself and stay on top of your finances by leveraging the power of app-based banking.
 Using a mobile banking app has many advantages; you can track your expenses and withdrawals easily because you will get a notification for every transaction, your balance statement is only a few taps away.
 Some online banks even offer better rates than brick and mortar banks, so make sure you consider them.